FAA Drone Fines – Real Enforcement Cases and What Trigger…

 Temporary flight restrictions around stadiums, wildfires, emergency scenes, and VIP movements carry severe penalties due to national security and public safety concerns.

 Real case example: A drone pilot was fined $22,500 for flying near a stadium during a professional football game.
 The FAA noted that stadium TFRs are well-publicized, the pilot held a Part 107 certificate requiring knowledge of TFRs, and the substantial crowd created extreme risk.
-This penalty was among the highest for a single violation at the time.
+This was among the highest penalties for a single violation at the time.

 How FAA Discovers Violations